sirzuu/my-new-project/README.md

+## Summary

-## Finding good music can be hard and take too much time in our increasingly busy lives which is something I've found recently for myself too.
+Finding good music can be hard and take too much time in our increasingly busy lives which is something I've found recently for myself too.
 Getting recommended fresh music based on stuff you already like is like a dream come true, especially if you get recommendations from smaller artists too!